hartwigmedical/actin/algo/README.md

 - Fluoropyrimidine - Treatment names: Capecitabine, Carmofur, Doxifluridine, Fluorouracil, Tegafur
 - Tyrosine kinase inhibitors - Category = 'Targeted therapy' and (T.B.D.)

 2] 'Category' with specified 'type' can be only one of: Chemotherapy, Hormone therapy, Immunotherapy, Targeted therapy, Radiotherapy, Transplantation, Car T, Supportive treatment ; since these have a corresponding type in treatment model.
-For type, multiple types can be specified within one rule, seperated by ";"
+For type, multiple types can be specified within one rule, separated by ";"

 ##### Rules related to prior primary tumors